What is an embedded system?

 Key features of an embedded system

-Other characteristics of an embedded system are that they are completely reactive, communicating through sensors or actuators.
-If they don't offer the right response in real-time, the response is considered incorrect and they will not function.
+Embedded systems are also characterised by their reactive nature.
+They communicate entirely through sensors or actuators, and if the right response isn’t provided in real-time, the response is considered incorrect and they will not function.

 Examples of embedded systems

 What are the benefits of an embedded system?

 What are the challenges of an embedded system?